 Parents Need to Know

+This documentary series is wonderfully narrated by Julian Bond and peppered with feisty first-person accounts from the people who lived it.
 Watching early film of Martin Luther King, Jr. as a 26-year-old clergyman at the beginning of his historic odyssey and seeing the young, future Supreme Court justice Thurgood Marshall just after his victory in Brown vs. the Board of Education are highlights in a film that consistently strives for excellence, integrity, and clarity.
 It's a fascinating, emotional journey marked by moments of sadness, disgust, pride, and ultimately joy.
-Wonderfully narrated by Julian Bond and peppered with feisty first-person accounts from the people who lived it, Eyes on the Prize brings a crucial part of America's recent past to life.
+Eyes on the Prize brings a crucial part of America's recent past to life.